brookhong/SqliteDictBuilder/README.md

       -h, --help            show this help message and exit --resource_dir RESOURCE_DIR
-                            resource files in the dir will be inserted into the db --patch PATCH         specify the keywords for which to patch --dryrun              specify the keywords for which to patch
+                            resource files in the dir will be inserted into the db --patch PATCH         specify the keyword for which to patch --dryrun              test the command line

 ## examples